Regular Expressions

 • \<his\> matches his or to-his but not this or history or _hist

-info End-of-line can be \r (carriage return), \n (newline) or \r\n depending on your system and fileformat setting.
+info End-of-line can be \r (carriage return), \n (newline) or \r\n depending on your operating system and the fileformat setting.

 info See :h pattern-atoms for more details.